ga-adi-gelato/Course-Materials/lessons/user-interface/toolbars-and-menus-lesson/readme.md

 The ToolBar is its own UI widget that can not only do what the ActionBar did, but can also be moved to other parts of the screen, and hold any other Views in it as well.

-> Check: Ask the students to take a few minutes exploring the Play Store / their phones to find a few screenshots of apps they think use Toolbars in places other than the top.
+> Check: Take a few minutes exploring the Play Store / your phones to find a few screenshots of apps you think use Toolbars in places other than the top.

 ***